menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 To edit or delete routes, use the Edit and Delete buttons next to the IPv6 Routes list.

-Shutting down or Restarting the Men & Mice Appliance
+Shutting down or Restarting the Men&Mice Appliance
 ----------------------------------------------------

-You can shut down or restart the Men & Mice Appliance from the Maintenance tab in the Appliance Properties dialog box.
+You can shut down or restart the Men&Mice Appliance from the Maintenance tab in the Appliance Properties dialog box.

 .. warning::
-  If you shutdown the Men & Mice Appliance, it will be turned off and you will need physical access to the Men & Mice Appliance to turn it on again.
+  If you shutdown the Men&Mice Appliance, it will be turned off and you will need physical access to the Men&Mice Appliance to turn it on again.

-To shut down or restart the Men & Mice Appliance:
+To shut down or restart the Men&Mice Appliance:

 1. Select the Maintenance tab in the Appliance Properties dialog box.

 2. Click the Shutdown or Restart button and click OK in the confirmation dialog box.
-The Men & Mice Appliance shuts down or restarts, depending on your selection.
+The Men&Mice Appliance shuts down or restarts, depending on your selection.

 Support Information
 -------------------

-To help in troubleshooting, it is possible to generate and save support information for a Men & Mice Appliance.
-The support information file contains various information on the Men & Mice Appliance setup and helps the Men & Mice Support team diagnose problems you might have with the Appliance.
+To help in troubleshooting, it is possible to generate and save support information for a Men&Mice Appliance.
+The support information file contains various information on the Men&Mice Appliance setup and helps the Men&Mice Support team diagnose problems you might have with the Appliance.

 To generate a support information file: